taro-watanabe/machine-learning/README.md

 # machine-learning

-This is a personal roadtrip of myself learning machine learning and data science, packed into one repository.
-It may well be wrong, or inaccurate.
+This is a placeholder for records of myself learning machine learning and data science.

+They may have errors, inaccuracies, or straight up mistakes.